Control over Skies: Survivability, Coverage, and Mobility Laws for Hierarchical Aerial Base Stations: Introduction

-ABS network offers certain benefits over TCN, such as dynamic and adaptive cell coverage, being deployed as a flying relay with drone cells integrated with macro and micro cells, where drone cell coverage can be changed by varying the drone power and altitude depending on the data traffic.
-However, severe interference from macro, micro, and other drone cells have to be minimized using interference mitigation techniques and drone trajectory planning to avoid cell overlap.
-Moreover, Total Cost of Ownership (TCO) of mobile operators is reduced by integrating ABS network with TCN, since energy requirements of ABSs are lower compared to terrestrial base stations and site availability for cell planning is not required.
-However, ABS is not the only use case for UAVs in 5G.
-UAVs play important role in public safety networks used by military, police, fire, and emergency medical services in case of natural disasters, search and rescue operations, surveillance and reconnaissance.
-Reference \cite{7452263} provide details of European project ABSOLUTE that deals with designing and prototyping of high capacity IP data network for public safety scenarios using drones.
-Also in \cite{7842423}, UAVs equipped with Internet-of-Things (IoT) devices provide services with crowd surveillance through facial recognition tools and cloud-based processing.
+ABS network offers certain benefits over TCN, such as dynamic and adaptive cell coverage, being deployed as a flying relay with drone cells integrated with macro and microcells, where drone cell coverage can be changed by varying the power and altitude depending on the data traffic.
+However, severe interference from macro, micro, and other drone cells must be minimized using interference mitigation techniques and drone trajectory planning to avoid cell overlap.
+Moreover, the Total Cost of Ownership (TCO) of mobile operators is reduced by integrating the ABS network with TCN, since the energy requirements of ABSs are lower compared to terrestrial base stations, and site availability for cell planning is not required especially in the case of on-demand and public safety communications.
+However, the power consumption of ABS is impacted by the type of model, payload, capacity, and interference-management expected from their deployment, and there exists a power-supply issue when using these on-demand ABS, which needs far-more efficient solutions than the available technologies~\cite{jiang2020power}\cite{zeng2020federated}\cite{yan2020uav}.

-There are several research domains that are currently being studied in wireless communication while integrating with UAV networks that improve the services for 5G.
-Artificial Intelligence (AI) can be used as a powerful tool to reap the benefits of ABS network by addressing several challenges such as efficient Xhaul and trajectory planning with cooperative and secured multi-UAVs data transmission with machine learning algorithms for predicting on-demand deployment of drone network.
-Another domain of research facilitated by the use of UAVs is Mobile Edge Computing (MEC) enabled Fog Radio Access Network (F-RAN), where functions such as signal processing and computing, resource management and allocation, distributed storing and caching abilities are performed at UAVs which act as a moving cloudlet.
+Artificial Intelligence can be used as a powerful tool to reap the benefits of the ABS network by addressing several challenges such as efficient Xhaul and trajectory planning with cooperative and secured multi-drones data transmission with machine learning algorithms for predicting on-demand deployment of drone network.
+Another domain of research facilitated by the use of ABS is mobile edge computing-enabled fog radio access network, where functions such as signal processing and computing, resource management and allocation, distributed storing and caching abilities are performed at ABSs which act as a moving cloudlet.
+However, to achieve aspects of the ABS network, well-defined coverage and mobility controls are of essential importance.
+There is very limited research for ABSs on these issues.